cscorley/swindle/README.md

             self

-Then, instaniate the object by calling `make_account`.
+Then, instantiate the object by calling `make_account`.
 You can call `withdraw` and `deposit` using dot calling notation.

     def acc:
         make_account(100)